 Increase speed and accessibility of journey maps across your organization.
 Reuse data from previous CX projects and build on top of previous research.

 Education has the power to change people's lives and the world we live in.
-By developing an understanding of the experiences students go through, we are much better prepared when creating meaningful educational journeys and we can thus achieve better outcomes with our students.
-Journey mapping can help us understand and improve the education journey.
+By understanding and mapping the education journey, we are much better prepared when creating meaningful educational experiences and we can thus achieve better outcomes with our learners.
+Education journey mapping can help us understand and improve the education journey.

 This case study reviews the use of journey mapping for improving retention rates at a US university.
 As the work was completed by students graduating into the healthcare field, it also showed how service design methods can help people working in healthcare to apply creative problem solving and a more user-centric approach in their daily work.